Bizmundo/Dataviz-project-proposal/README.md

 Below are the sketches of the charts  that will help answer the questions above.

 ### The bar chart
 It displays the percentage or count of an attribute by race.
 It has a selection box that helps the user select the attribute of instrest.
 The selection box will have a default value as "type".
-Once the user clicks on the selection he will be presented with the list of attributes.
-The chart will then be updated with the values of the selected attribute.
+Once the user clicks on the selection box he will be presented with a list of attributes. once the user selects an attributes, the chart will then be updated with the values of the selected attribute.
 ![image](https://user-images.githubusercontent.com/16506192/65564934-76663980-df1c-11e9-88f0-d5d9fc865c24.png)
 ### The Kent (UK) map
 It displays the location of the stop and search on the map.
 It has a combo box that helps the user overlay other attributes on the map.
 The slider helps observe the trend of the spatial positions of the stop and search over time.
 Moving the slider from left to right will display additional locations of the stop and search on the map.